Wood and Pellet Stoves

 Applying for the Tax Credit

-- Verify that your new wood or pellet stove meets the criteria (see above).
+- Verify that your new fireplace, wood stove, or pellet stove meets the criteria (see above).

-- Complete and sign the tax credit application for Premium Efficiency Wood and Pellet Stoves.
+- Complete and sign the tax credit application for Premium Efficiency Wood, Pellet Stoves, & Direct Vent Fireplaces located in the column to the right.

-- Send the completed application to the Oregon Department of Energy with a copy of the dated receipt or other proof of payment that includes the make and model of stove.
+- Send the completed application to the Oregon Department of Energy with a copy of the dated receipt or other proof of payment that includes the make and model of stove or fireplace.
 Do not to wait to apply until tax season as requests may be delayed for several weeks due to the volume of applications.

 - Claim the tax credit when filing your Oregon income tax return.
 Keep the tax certificate, a copy of the application, proof of payment and any other supporting documentation.
 Do not attach this documentation to the tax return.
 If the return is audited, the Department of Revenue will request copies of the tax certificate and supporting documentation.
 If you have questions concerning claiming the credit on your Oregon tax return, contact the Oregon Department of Revenue at 1-800-356-4222 or 503-378-4988.